Hi there! I’m Cassandre, and today on Caramel Loafing, I’m sharing one of my all-time favorite French classics: Chocolate Mousse (Mousse au Chocolat).

 Chocolate Mousse FAQs & Tips

-What brand of chocolate did you use?
+What brand of chocolate is best for chocolate mousse?

-Why use egg whites instead of cream?
+Why use egg whites instead of whipped cream in mousse?

-Do I really need pasteurized eggs?
+Do I need pasteurized eggs for chocolate mousse?